pelithne/k8s/workshop.md

 Inside the directory is the application source code, a pre-created Docker compose file, and a Kubernetes manifest file.
 These files are used throughout the tutorial.

-## Create a docker network
+### Create a docker network

+### Note: if you are using WSL, and if you have not installed docker there, you need to use `docker.exe` on the command line.

 This network will be used by the containers that are started below, to allow them to communicate with each other

 ```console
  docker network create mynet
 ```

-## Create container images
+### Create container images

 Build azure-vote-front, using the Dockerfile located in ./azure-vote.
-This will create two images, one for flask and one for the azure-vote-front.
+This will create two images, one base image and one for the azure-vote-front.
 ```console
  docker build -t azure-vote-front ./azure-vote
 ```
 Please review ./azure-vote/Dockerfile to get an understanding for container images get created based on this file.

-## Run the application locally
+### Run the application locally
 First start the redis cache container.
 The command below will start a container with name "azure-vote-back" using the official redis docker container.
 If this is the first time the command is executed, the image will be downloaded to your computer (this can take a while).

-Note that in the command below, the container is instructed to use the network ````mynet```` that was created in a previous step.
+Note that in the command below, the container is instructed to use the network ```mynet``` that was created in a previous step.
 ```console
 docker run --name azure-vote-back --net mynet -d redis
 ```